Hibyehello/Dolphin-Lua-Mac/Readme.md

-# Dolphin Lua Core + TAStudio (custom Dolphin build)
+# Dolphin Lua Core + TAStudio (custom Dolphin build, now on Mac)

 This project adds Lua support and TAStudio interface in the revision 5.0 of Dolphin Emulator.
-The Lua API is based on Dragonbane0's Zelda Edition, which can be found [here](https://github.com/dragonbane0/dolphin).
+The Lua API is based on Dragonbane0's Zelda Edition, which can be found [here](https://github.com/dragonbane0/dolphin), and this is build is based of SwareJonge's Dolphin Lua Core, found [here](https://github.com/SwareJonge/Dolphin-Lua-Core).

 ## Lua Core